Distance: between 3 and 8.8 miles depending on which variant you fancy

 For the stroll (7 miles round trip): You start at the car park at Eaton Saddle and follow the Mount Lowe Road first west round the flank of Mount Lowe itself, then meandering gently downhill to the south, keeping left on the main track where a trail goes off to the right at Tom Sloan saddle, 1.8 miles in.
 Continuing southeast and slightly down, it’s another 1.7 miles to the Point, ignoring the Echo Mountain trail at 3.3 miles in, where the road turns into Muir Peak Road.
 Enjoy the ‘interpretive site’ that is the Point, complete with its collection of photogenic ‘finding tubes’ – more or less useful depending on haze levels – and go back the way you came.

-For the stroll plus peak (3 miles round trip): after 0.5 miles of the Mount Lowe road, you come to a junction where the road carries on ahead of you sloping gently downhill and a small trail heads off to the right, up San Gabriel Peak.
+For a mini-stroll plus peak (3 miles round trip): after 0.5 miles of the Mount Lowe road, you come to a junction where the road carries on ahead of you sloping gently downhill and a small trail heads off to the right, up San Gabriel Peak.
 On your left, the Upper Sam Merrill trail peels off, hugging the Mount Lowe road for a while, just a bit higher up the slope, before reaching a small saddle and heading straight up to the summit (a total of about 1 mile from where you left the main track).
 Retrace your steps back to the car.

 A third option is to do the stroll but taking in the Mount Lowe peak on your return instead of on the way out (5.4 miles on the east trail, 6.6 on the west): after about the first mile of Mount Lowe Road back from Inspiration Point, keep your eyes peeled for the start of either the Mount Lowe east trail (after 1.1 miles) or the Mount Lowe west trail (after 1.3 miles) leaving the road on the right.
 We did this once when the track was starting to feel a bit tedious on second treading!